ACF Fiorentina Youth Sector

-ACF Fiorentina Youth Sector (Settore Giovanile) comprises the under-19 team and the academy of Italian professional football club ACF Fiorentina.
-The side currently compete in the Campionato Primavera 1, which they have won three times, and the Coppa Italia Primavera, which they won twice.
+ACF Fiorentina Youth Sector (Settore Giovanile) comprises the under-20 team and the academy of Italian professional football club ACF Fiorentina.
+The side currently compete in the Campionato Primavera 1, which they have won three times, and the Coppa Italia Primavera, which they won eight times.
 Additionally, they have won the Supercoppa Primavera three times, most recently in 2022.
 The club has also taken part in the annual Torneo di Viareggio, an international tournament of which they are eight-time winners.